poelstra/mhub/README.md

 for details on the supported options.
 Options that accept a Buffer (or array of Buffers) need to be specified as filename(s) in the configuration file.

+For testing purposes, it can be useful to look at [certificates for localhost](https://github.com/Daplie/localhost.daplie.com-certificates).
+When using these, use `{ "type": "websocket", "port": 13901, "key": "privkey.pem", "cert": "fullchain.pem" }`.

 On `mhub-client`, to enable TLS, specify a `wss://` URL.
 To use client certificates, either pass `--key`, `--cert` and `--ca` options, or the `--pfx` option.